May Miles Thomas: Solid Air

 In 2003 Miles Thomas followed up One Life Stand with her second feature film Solid Air starring Brian McCardie, Maurice Roëves, Kathy Kiera Clarke and Gary Lewis.
 Financed by Momentum Pictures, Scottish Screen and the Glasgow Film Office, the film was shot on location in Glasgow in 2002.

+Shot on HDCam and released on 35mm, the film was the culmination of Miles Thomas' research into and development of optimal methods of creating an aesthetically viable alternative to native film acquisition.

 Solid Air premiered at the Edinburgh International Film Festival in 2003 and was selected for numerous other festivals including Cinequest, Mannheim International Film Festival, Festroia International Film Festival, Gijón International Film Festival, Festival International de Film de Femmes and Britspotting Berlin.

 The Devil's Plantation

 In 2007 Miles Thomas won the Scottish Arts Council Creative Scotland Award to create The Devil's Plantation, an interactive website and multi-media project that reveals the secret geometry and ancient paths of Glasgow.

 In 2013 the project was re-worked as an iOS Application and a feature film for presentation at the Glasgow Film Festival and cinemas throughout Scotland.

+The iOS application received a five-star review in The Guardian.

 Voyageuse

-In 2014 Miles Thomas began development of Voyageuse, a feature film based on the life of her late mother-in-law, Erica Thomas.
-Born in Hungary in 1933, Erica came to the UK in 1938, was a scientist during the cold war and died in 2004.
-Shot in 2016 in the UK, Spain and the United States, the film stars Dame Siân Phillips.
-Completed in 2017, the film was first screened publicly at the Glasgow Film Festival in March 2018.
+In 2014 Miles Thomas embarked on Voyageuse, a feature film based on the life of her late mother-in-law, Erica Thomas.
+Born in Hungary in 1933, Erica came to the UK in 1938, became a scientist during the Cold War and died in 2004.
+Shot from 2014-2017 in the UK, Spain and the United States, the film stars Dame Siân Phillips.
+Completed in 2018, the film premiered at the Glasgow Film Festival in March 2018.

+Voyageuse won the Raindance Discovery Award at the British Independent Film Awards and was selected for a 'Braddie' by The Guardian's chief film critic, Peter Bradshaw, as one of his best films of the year.